Wednesday, April 27, 2011

 On the Imperial Edge of the Void

-They arrive on the outpost at the valley, clinging on rocky and steep slopes.
-The defenses protecting the perimeter resemble a fort in Apache territory.
+They arrive in the outpost at the valley, clinging on rocky and steep slopes.
+The defences protecting the perimeter resemble a fort in Apache territory.
 The site is permanently under fire.
 “I could not believe they were taking machinegun fire every single day.”
 The permanent cracks of firefights, four or five times a day.
 As if a whole multitude was shooting at them from everywhere.
 “Did everybody in the whole of Afghanistan come here to shoot at us?!”
 The terrain around the outpost seemed saturated by that bodily multiplicity that scattered, moved around, dissipated, and regrouped, always coming back.
 Always invisible.
 “You never saw the enemy.
 It was like we were fighting ghosts.
 They were so well camouflaged and know the land so well.
 It was like fighting ghosts.
 Eerie actually.”
 They know the land so well and were so well camouflaged.
 "We don’t belong there."

 Restrepo the man dies.
 Restrepo becomes the name of the small outpost built on a nearby hill (they were shot from there all the time).
 Restrepo was a bold move that created a walled compound surrounded by even more hostile space.
 Firefights everyday.
 Patrols occasionally leave the outpost, always in trepidation.
 The landscape is opaque.
 A small village is not far off, clinging on the side of mountains.
 They could be anywhere, everywhere.
 The patrols regularly make contact.
 “Make contact,” military talk with Spinozian sensibility.
 Assemblages of bodies moving in heavily striated space and getting closer to each other and finally unleashing their firepower onto each other.
-The contact becomes crudely literal.
+Contact is literal.
 Bodies are hit.
 Combat as an intensely bodily and violent affectation.

 Based on their personal correspondence, Alain Badiou wrote that Gilles Deleuze saw the expression “on the edge of the void” as the intersection between the territory (the space of actualization) and the process of deterritorialization, the “overflowing of the territory by the event” (Deleuze: The Clamor of Being, p.
 84).
 Restrepo is an intersection between the territory of imperial sovereignty in the Korengal Valley and the deterritorialization created by the war machine (Deleuze and Guattari), which overflows the valley with the event and the negativity of an anti-imperial insurgency.
 Badiou adds something else.
 He tells us that Deleuze commented that “this is the point at which what occurs can no longer be assigned to either the territory (the site) or the non-territory, to either the inside or the outside.
 And it is true that the void has neither an interior nor an exterior.”
 The void is outside and inside at the same time, without interior or exterior.
 Territory and non-territory.
 The vortex as high-speed, uncoded movement.
 A fold perpetually folding upon itself.